sebin0817/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+#### Use case: Undo recent use command

+**MSS**

+1. User request to undo command.
+2. HealthSync undo the most recent undoable command the user has previously done.

+    Use case ends.

+**Extensions**

+* 1a.
+User has not done any undoable commands previously.
+  * 1a1.
+HealthSync shows a message to about no undoable commands to undo.

+     Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.